NLRB Issues Decision on Bio-Medical Applications of California and Liberty Dialysis-Hawaii

 This includes a few specific situations addressed by the Board, including where voters are "scattered" over a wide geographic area, "scattered" in time due to employee schedules, in strike situations, or other "extraordinary circumstances."

 In exercising discretion in such situations, a Regional Director should also consider the desires of all the parties, the likely ability of voters to read and understand mail ballots, the availability of addresses for employees, and what constitutes the efficient use of Board resources.
+San Diego Gas, above at 1145.
+Thus, while there is a clear preference for conducting manual elections in ordinary circumstances, Board law vests Regional Directors with discretion to order a mail ballot election under the guidelines in San Diego Gas, including extraordinary circumstances, and provides that Regional Directors should tailor the method of conducting an election to "enhance the opportunities of all to vote."
+Ibid.

 Given these extraordinary circumstances, it would be unsafe and unwise to conduct a manual-ballot election in this case.
 A manual election requires a gathering of voters, party representatives, Board agents, and observers.
 The Board's mail-ballot process eliminates the inherent safety risks and equally ensures that employees can conveniently and freely exercise their right to vote.
 In this regard, I note that if an employee tests positive for COVID-19, suspects they may have COVID-19 due to symptoms, has an elevated temperature, or must be quarantined due to COVID-19 exposure, they will be deprived of their vote in a manual election, as there is no absentee ballot or remote voting options under the Board's manual election rules.
 This is a risk that should be avoided as there are only two voters in the voting unit.
 A mail-ballot election avoids this significant potential pitfall and ensures that all have a safe and convenient opportunity to vote regardless of their exposure to COVID-19 or health status./18